 When alerted to a new Twitter follower these days, it tends to elicit instant cynicism.
 I am fairly confident about what /who I will see.

-This isn’t unchartered subject matter for the pages of this blog, but my now fully established prejudgement about almost every new follower these days is that they are a quite boring robot who churns out possibly programmed updates.
+This isn’t unchartered subject matter for the pages of this blog, but my established prejudgement about almost every new follower is that they are a boring robot churning out probably programmed updates.
 At a rough guestimate, I’d say nine times out of ten this is the case.